-34.0 Server Certificates
+32.0 Server Certificates

-34.1 WHAT IS A SERVER CERTIFICATE?
+32.1 WHAT IS A SERVER CERTIFICATE?

-The most common use of a digital certificate is to verify that a user (or server) sending a message is who he or she claims to be and to provide the receiver with the means to encode a reply.
+The most common use of a digital certificate is to verify that a user (or server) sending a message is who it claims to be and to provide the receiver with the means to encode a reply.